Reshma62/library-room-client/Todo/Step.md

 Done filter , pagination,

 Doen: -Clicking on the “Read” button will take the user to a different page where the user can read some content of that book.

 Done: -10.
 There will also be a Filter button.
 By clicking this button, only available books (Quantity > 0) will be shown.

-TODO: 1.
+Done: 1.
 Use JWT token for doing the CRUD operations in the "All Books" and `Add Book` routes.

 TODO: .
 Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional